Shlepping with Zombies

 I grabbed the closest, potential weapon, a Seven-wood from the former Sivern’s golf bag and scooted round the huge, look-at-the-size-of-my-shlong desk.
 My strategic retreat was permissible, given the tear in my exclusion suit.
 Good old me, Jake Weinstein, could already be history–discounting the beta vaccine, which I greatly discounted.
 Whatever mischief my soul-abandoned but still ambulatory body managed afterward would reflect little of the former me’s sterling qualities.

 God bless America’s Military Industrial Complex.
 Where else could I exact such Karma on a Big Shot and get away with it?
-And in Sivern’s office, no less, with a real-time, drop‑dead gorgeous view of Hanalei Bay Beach displayed across the entire wall.
-Technically, the zombie was no longer my boss’s boss, a giant putz, who headed the whole shebang, the research facility of BioSurge, Inc. Oops–once headed the facility if only hours ago.
+And in Sivern’s office, no less, with a real-time, drop‑dead gorgeous view of Hanalei Bay Beach displayed across a screen the size of the entire wall.
+Technically, the zombie was no longer my boss’s boss, a giant putz who headed the whole shebang, the research facility of BioSurge, Inc. Oops, my bad–previously headed the facility if only hours ago.

 I giggled.
 Nervous release.